fgnass/classname-variants/README.md

 });
 ```

-You can also style other custom React components as long as the accept a `className` prop.
+**NOTE:** You can also style other custom React components as long as they accept a `className` prop.

 ## Polymorphic components with "as"